juju/docs/src/en/clouds-vsphere.md

 ## Adding credentials

-The [Cloud credentials][credentials] page offers a full treatment of credential management.
+The [Credentials][credentials] page offers a full treatment of credential management.

-Credentials can be added by typing `juju add-credential`, followed by the name of the cloud you wish to add credentials for.
-This would be `myvscloud` in the above example:
+Use the `add-credential` command to interactively add your credentials to the new cloud:

 ```bash
 juju add-credential myvscloud
 ```

-The process now becomes interactive.
 You will first be asked for an arbitrary name for this credential, which you choose for yourself, followed by the username and password for your VMware installation.

 ## Creating a controller